-Arnold J. Rosoff, JD, FCLM, trained as a lawyer, has spent most of his professional life on the faculty of the University of Pennsylvania (Penn).
-His primary appointment is as Professor of Legal Studies & Health Care Management at The Wharton School; he is also a Professor in Penn’s School of Medicine, where he teaches in the Master in Public Health program.
-He is a Senior Fellow of Penn’s Leonard Davis Institute of Health Economics (LDI) and of Penn’s Center for Public Health Initiatives (CPHI).
-A Fellow of the American College of Legal Medicine (FCLM), he served for over 25 years as Deputy Editor of ACLM’s scholarly journal, the Journal of Legal Medicine.
+Arnold Rosoff is professor of legal studies and health care management at the Wharton School; he is also a professor in Penn’s School of Medicine, where he teaches in the Master in Public Health program.
+Rosoff is also a senior fellow of Penn’s Leonard Davis Institute of Health Economics and of Penn’s Center for Public Health Initiatives (CPHI).
+A fellow of the American College of Legal Medicine (ACLM), he served for over 25 years as deputy editor of ACLM’s scholarly journal, the Journal of Legal Medicine.

-Professor Rosoff teaches, researches and publishes in the area of health law and policy.
-In recent years, he has focused his research on healthcare reform in the U.S and has traveled around the world to study how other nations came to commit to Universal Health Care (UHC), seeking to understand how the U.S. can achieve that important and elusive goal.
-Since the 2010 passage of the Affordable Care Act, he has focused on how the U.S. can meet the challenges of successfully implementing its ambitious and noble objectives.
-Most recently, he has broadened his focus to include studying how nations that have committed to UHC are meeting the challenges of maintaining that commitment in the face of aging populations, rising healthcare costs, and difficult economic times.
+Rosoff’s focuses on health care reform in the United States and how other nations committed to Universal Health Care (UHC), seeking to understand how the United States can achieve that important and elusive goal.
+Most recently, he has broadened his focus to include studying how nations that have committed to UHC are meeting the challenges of maintaining that commitment in the face of aging populations, rising health care costs, and difficult economic times.